Might the skills you can learn on this London UK communication skills training course

 A central ingredient in our approach to communication skills training is the quality of the feedback we help you collect on the course, feedback about your behaviour as a manager or leader and it's effect on others.
 You'll find the answers to four very practical questions about your personal impact and effectiveness when communicating with both individuals and groups.
 This feedback will make a significant contribution to the development of your emotional intelligence:-

 - Precisely what emotional effect am I having on others?
-When am I switching them on and when am I switching them off?
+When are my communciation skills switching them on and when is it switching them off?

 - Precisely how am I achieving this?
-What am I saying or doing, even unintentionally, that might be having this effect?
+What am I saying or doing, even unintentionally communicating, that might be having this effect?

-- Exactly how do I need to change my approach if I want to have a different effect and get a different response from people?
+- Exactly how do I need to change my approach, and my communication skills if I want to have a different effect and get a different response from people?

-- What inner obstacle will make it hard for me to keep up my new approach?
-What old attitudes and old patterns of thought and behaviour do I need to unlearn if the change in my approach is to be genuine and lasting?
+- What inner obstacle will make it hard for me to keep up my new approach and my new communication skills?
+What old attitudes and old patterns of thought and behaviour do I need to unlearn if the change in my new communicaiton skils to be genuine and lasting?

-To assist you in this process we give you lots of opportunities to experiment, practise, and ask for more feedback.
+To assist you in this process we give you lots of opportunities to experiment, practise your communication skills, and ask for more feedback.
 You get clear and specific suggestions about what to say and how to say it, and plenty of individual coaching.
-You go round the cycle of practice and feedback again and again until you're confident you're able to come across as you intend.
+You go round the cycle of practice and feedback again and again until you're confident you're able to use your communication skills to come across as you intend.